Student Research Award

 Purpose

-The purpose of the prize is to recognise merit in undergraduate performance in agricultural and/or resource economics and to introduce students to the Society.
+The purpose of the Student Research Award is to foster excellence in agricultural, environmental, food, and resource economics and agribusiness (AEFREA), and introduce students to the Society.
+One prize may be awarded per Branch each year.

 Amount of the Prize

-Council’s contribution to the Undergraduate Prize will include:
+The AARES Board's contribution to the Student Research Award will include:

 - free membership to AARES for a year